 - (i) Advance from customers are contract liabilities.
-The advance payment will be settled by providing port operation services as per terms of respective agreement.
+The opening balance as at the start of the year was Rs.26,554,603 (March 31, 2019 was Rs.37,379,586) The advance payment will be settled by providing port operation services as per terms of respective agreement.
 As these are contracts that the company expects and has ability, to fulfill through delivery of non financial items, these are recognised as advance from customers and will be released to statement of profit and loss account as respective service delivered under the agreement.
 The portion of the advance that is expected to be settled within the next 12 months has been classified as a current liability. - (ii) The Company has acquired certain plant and machinery on a concessional rate of duty as against which it has undertaken to make exports.
 The government grant is released to the statement of profit and loss on a systematic basis over a period of time.